lab11/gateway/software/sensu-process/README.md

 Starts sensu-process

-`AUTOMATIC`: boolean, whether keepalives should be sent automatically
+`AUTOMATIC`: boolean, whether keepalives should be sent automatically.
+Default value: `false`

 `SEND_RATE`: integer, minimum number of seconds between each keepalive transmission.
-Used as interval if in automatic mode, otherwise used to automatically rate limit calls to keepalive()
+Used as interval if in automatic mode, otherwise used to automatically rate limit calls to keepalive().
+Default value: `60`

 **SensuProcess.keepalive()**